Stan Polley

-Stanley Herbert Polley (April 7, 1922 – July 20, 2009) was an American entertainment manager and convicted fraudster active in the 1960s and 1970s.
+Stanley Herbert Polley (April 7, 1922 – July 20, 2009) was an American entertainment manager active in the 1960s and 1970s.
 His clients included rock band Badfinger, musician Al Kooper, and singer Lou Christie.
 Throughout his career, Polley defrauded a number of clients and associates, most notably Badfinger.
 Despite his fraud being widely reported, and the suicides of two of his victims, Polley was not convicted of anything until 1991, receiving no prison time and merely a period of probation, along with an order for restitution that he never paid.

 Early life

-Polley was born on April 7, 1922 in New York City.
+Polley was born on April 7, 1922 in New York City to Abraham “Abe” Polley/Polowitz and Julia Lippman Polley.
 After serving as a corporal in the U.S. Army during World War II, he practiced law and worked in retail shops before beginning his managerial career in New York's garment industry.
-Polley was Jewish.

 Entertainment manager

 Polley began artist management after he met Lou Christie in the mid-1960s.
 It was through his association with Christie that he met and began working with other artists in the New York and Los Angeles entertainment fields.

 In 1968, Polley formed a company called Five Arts Management, for his work with singer Lou Christie, musician Al Kooper, arranger Charles Calello, TV director Michael Cooper, composer Sandy Linzer and WABC disc jockey Bob Lewis.
 He formed further companies for legal and accounting purposes to manage artists including composers Irwin Levine and Larry Brown.
 In 1970, Polley registered Badfinger Enterprises, Inc. as a corporate entity for management of the British rock group Badfinger, which had no American representation at the time.